MicrosoftDocs/customer-insights/topics/preview/get-started-websdk.md

 ## Integrate the Product Insights SDK into your webpage

-1. From the Product Insights home screen, select your project from the project dropdown on the left navigation menu.
+1. From the Product Insights home screen, select your project from the project dropdown on the left navigation pane.
 If you don't already have a project, select the **+ New Project** option instead and create one.

-2. Navigate to **Admin > Data > Code** in the left panel.
-Copy the code snippet on this page.
+2. Go to **Admin** > **Data** > **Code**  and copy the code snippet on this page.

    :::image type="content" source="media/get-code.png" alt-text="Code page with callout on code snippet":::

 3. In the code snippet, replace the string "NAME" with a global variable name in the window object where the SDK is instantiated.
 For example, if you replace "NAME" with "Contoso", then the SDK can be accessed at **window["Contoso"]** or simply **Contoso**.
-See illustration in the code snippet below:
+See the example below:

 ```
 window["Contoso"].trackSignal({